RolandPheasant/Dynamic.Trader/README.md

 - Download TradingDemo source
 - Ensure Nuget Restore is enabled
-- Set Trader.App as the startup project
+- Set Trader.Client as the startup project
 - Press F5

 The demo will be regularly maintained so download again to see more examples.